 Editor's Picks

 Despite the many challenges impacting healthcare systems worldwide, there is room for optimism.
 Savvy consumers, patient advocates, telehealth and improved doctor-patient communications are changing healthcare delivery for the better.
+A video summary presented here.

 Personal stories and reflections from the front lines of health care as told by doctors, patients and others committed to "better health by design".